-Implementation of the ecosystem based approach within the Latvian MSP is illustrated in the Figure 4.
-This involves establishing link to objectives and indicators of GES and compiling the latest research data and knowledge as well as developing of new data sets (e.g. on distribution of fish species and fishery activity, map on sea bottom sediments, benthic habitat mapping and assessment of the potential of ecosystem service supply) during the stock taking phase.
+Implementation of the ecosystem based approach within the Latvian MSP is illustrated in the Figure 4 This involves establishing link to objectives and indicators of GES and compiling the latest research data and knowledge as well as developing of new data sets (e.g. on distribution of fish species and fishery activity, map on sea bottom sediments, benthic habitat mapping and assessment of the potential of ecosystem service supply) during the stock taking phase.
 The impact matrix was developed for assessment of sensitivity of important components of marine ecosystem against different sea uses.
 The matrix was applied for mapping and assessment of possible impacts of alternative sea use scenarios as well as optimum sea use solution, thus ensuring precaution principle and mitigation of the adverse effects on the environment.
 The sea use alternatives and solutions were assessed with regard to their impacts on provision of ecosystem services as well as achievement of good environmental status.

-All relevant authorities and stakeholders were actively involved in the Latvian MSP process from very early stage, starting already with development of terms of reference for MSP.
-More than 30 meetings and consultations with different stakeholder groups including also trans-boundary consultations was organised during stocktaking phase, formulation of strategic vision and objectives, assessment of alternative scenarios, defining criteria for permitted sea uses and reflection on proposed optimum sea use solutions.
+Figure 4: Application of Ecosystem based approach in Latvian MSP and integration of the HELCOM/VASAB key elements for operationalization of the EBA.
+Source: Draft Latvian MSP, Ministry of Environmental Protection and Regional Development of Latvia, 2016 meetings and consultations with different stakeholder groups including also transboundary consultations was organised during stocktaking phase, formulation of strategic vision and objectives, assessment of alternative scenarios, defining criteria for permitted sea uses and reflection on proposed optimum sea use solutions.